evkx/evkx.github.io/content/models/zeekr/mix/mix_standard_range_rwd/_index.md

 - 255/50 tires on 19" rims

-The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
+The car has four [framless doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
 Powered doors are an optional function for the side doors.

 There is only one roof option for this model.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.